How to Calculate Your Debt-to-Income Ratio

 You can calculate it by dividing your total recurring monthly debt by gross monthly income (total income from all sources, including returns, discounts, and allowances, before deducting any expenses or taxes).

 Lenders use this metric to gauge how able you are to repay debts.
-In most cases, 43% is the highest DTI you can have to still qualify for a mortgage.
+In most cases, 43% is the highest DTI you can have to still qualify for a mortgage according to debt trends in South Africa.
 Usually, lenders prefer a DTI under 36% that goes to an existing mortgage or rent payment.
 You can reduce your DTI by lowering monthly debt payments or increasing your income.

 First, calculate how much you pay in debt each month.
 Add your: